whxami64/nut.new/docs/docs/index.md

 - `pnpm test`: Runs the test suite using Vitest.
 - `pnpm run typecheck`: Runs TypeScript type checking.
 - `pnpm run typegen`: Generates TypeScript types using Wrangler.
-- `pnpm run deploy`: Builds the project and deploys it to Cloudflare Pages.
+- `pnpm run deploy`: Builds the project and deploys it to Vercel.

 ---